ttdm/Symphonium/README.md

 Minor / For later :
 - resetSettings and resetLibrary options
-- improve the library : MIDI file durations, note number, difficulty estimation (note/sec?), accept only files that can be read by MIDIFile and not on their name wich is awfull!
+- improve the library : MIDI file durations, note number, difficulty estimation (note/sec?)
+- add in game points ?
 - make it usable with any piano by analyzing the input sounds and not the MIDI inputs.

 	-----------------------------------------------